ashirt-ops/ashirt-server/backend/Readme.md

 Authentication is a somewhat modular system that allows for new authentication/identification to occur with external systems.
 The exact process is left pretty open to allow for maximum extensibility, while trying to keep a fairly simple interface.
 For details on how to add your own authentication scheme, see the [Custom Authentication](#custom-authentication).

 Authorization is handled via the policy package.
-Policies are broken into two flavors: what operations can an authentication user perform, and what operations can a user perform for a given operation.
+Policies are broken into two flavors: what operations can an authenticated user perform, and what operations can an authenticated user perform for a given operation.
 Each specific action is listed inside the policies, and each check happens prior to performing the requested action; generally, but not necessarily, these checks happen in the services package.

 #### Administrator Priviledges